apokryphus/advanced-combat-system/README.md

 ## Rage
 - Attacking or moving while in combat with at least one enemy has a variable chance between 25% to 75% (dependent upon which attack is performed) of triggering the Rage mechanic in enemies every 7 seconds.
-- When it is triggered, a red icon will appear above the player's head.
+- When it is triggered, a red icon will appear above the player's head, accompanied by an audio cue.
 - After 1 second, another identical red icon will appear above a random enemy, marking them as enraged.
 - Rage lasts for 3 seconds, or until the enemy lands a hit on the player.
 - Enraged enemies gain extra speed, take 50% less damage, and are immune to hit reactions as well as negative buffs.